jplag/JPlag/README.md

   -l, --language=<language>
                         Select the language of the submissions (default: java).
 See subcommands below.
   -M, --mode=<{RUN, VIEW, RUN_AND_VIEW}>
-                        The mode of JPlag: either only run analysis, only open the viewer, or do both (default: null) -n, --shown-comparisons=<shownComparisons>
+                          The mode of JPlag.
+If VIEW is chosen, you can specify a result file to display with either the positional argument, '--new', '--old' or '-r'.
+Make sure to only specify one if you do that.
+One of: RUN, VIEW, RUN_AND_VIEW (default: null) -n, --shown-comparisons=<shownComparisons>
                         The maximum number of comparisons that will be shown in the generated report, if set to -1 all comparisons will be shown (default: 500)
       -new, --new=<newDirectories>[,<newDirectories>...]